Everyone loves Glock.

 The Glock G43X comes in both standard and MOS variants, and either choice is solid.

-I see this as a gun that excels in comfort and makes an excellent concealed carry firearm for new shooters and concealed carriers.
+This is a gun that excels in the comfort department and makes an excellent concealed carry firearm for new shooters and concealed carriers.

-The Glock G43X mixes the slide and barrel length of the Glock G43 with the longer grip of the Glock G48.
-A shorter slide and barrel make it easier to conceal OWB and it pokes a little less when carrying IWB or appendix.
+The Glock G43X combines the slide and barrel length of the Glock G43 with the longer grip of the Glock G48.
+A shorter slide and barrel make it easier to conceal OWB, and it pokes a little less when carrying IWB or an appendix.

 A nice long grip fills the hand, ensuring you can control the recoil with ease and keep on target.
 More grip equals more control, and you get control in spades with the Glock G43X.